Canadian Traditional Scouting Association

 The Canadian Traditional Scouting Association is a Traditional Scouting association in Ontario, Alberta, Quebec, and British Columbia in Canada.
-The Association is a conditional member of the World Federation of Independent Scouts.
+The Association is a conditional member of the World Organization of Independent Scouts.
 The Association is affiliated with the Baden-Powell Scouts' Association in the United Kingdom.

 Program

 The Association's programs are based on the writings of Robert Baden-Powell, 1st Baron Baden-Powell who founded the Scouting movement in 1907.
 Of particular importance are B-P's books Scouting for Boys, The Wolf Cub's Handbook, Aids to Scoutmastership, and Rovering to Success.
 The programs have an emphasis on outdoor activities, skill development, youth leadership, and international travel.
 The Association uses the Scouting uniform as a tool to support their programs and generate pride in Scouting.
 Some troops wear the Stetson-style hat.

 Sections

 The Association has five program sections:

 Adult volunteers

 Screening

 The Association has a screening process for adult volunteers to ensure the safety of all members.
 This includes a Police Record Check including Vulnerable Sector Check, completion of the Application for Adult Membership, checks with four personal references, and an interview.
 Following this, the new member must complete a four-month probationary period.